ibraheemdev/ibraheemca/content/posts/2020-09-11-intro-to-rust-part-1-project-setup-and-primitives.md

 To learn more, run the command again with --verbose.
 ```

 In Rust, the code above would never make it to production, and clients would never experience the error because the compiler is so strict.
-Also note how detailed the error message is, telling you the exact location, issue, and potential solution for the error.
+Also note how detailed the error message is, telling you the exact location, issue, and potential solution to the error.

-Static typing also results in compiled code that executes faster because the compiler knows the exact data types that are in use, and therefore can produce optimized machine code.
+Static typing also results in compiled code that executes faster as the compiler knows the exact data types that are in use, and therefore can produce optimized machine code.
 Static types also serve as documentation.

 **Rust vs. Statically Typed Languages**

 Rust does its best to get out of the developer's way when it comes to static typing.
-Rust has a smart type inference engine.
+Rust has a very smart type inference engine.
 It looks not only at the type of the value expression during its initialization but also at how the variable is used afterwards to infer its type.
 However, Rust's use of type inference does not decrease its ability to provide detailed error messages at compile time.
 Here's an advanced example of type inference, straight from the [docs](https://doc.rust-lang.org/stable/rust-by-example/types/inference.html).

 ```rust
 fn main() {